Aavarampoo: Soundtrack

-The soundtrack was composed by Ilaiyaraaja, with lyrics written by Pulamaipithan and Gangai Amaran.
+The soundtrack was composed by Ilaiyaraaja.

 Release and reception

 Aavarampoo was released on 12 June 1992.
 The Indian Express wrote, "the director's touch of class is evident in every frame".
 Marma Yogi of Kalki praised the film's short threaded story and lack of lengthy, unnecessary dialogues.
 For his performance, Nassar won the Tamil Nadu State Film Special Award for Best Actor.